 The Guide to Building Your Own Library

-Libraries are the information capitols of the world.
-They give hope to millions of people in search of truth and enlightenment on a daily basis.
+Libraries are the information capitals of the world.
+They give literary hope to millions of people in search of information and enlightenment on a daily basis.

 If you are a book lover and wisdom seeker, the library is the place you'll want to go to find your treasure.
 It's great to visit your library often, but what about creating your own for home use?

 Libraries provide the books for us to use and give back after a certain time period, but sometimes we don't get to finish or, perhaps we would like to keep it for ourselves.

 If you find that you often want to read the same title twice or refer to them from time to time, here are some ways you can create a library of your own.